 You might have high hopes for a finish time, but don’t make them unrealistic.
 It’s important that you’re honest with yourself about what kind of finish time and pace you can really expect.
 Then you won’t be as disappointed when you cross the finish line.

-It’s okay to admit that on another day at another race with the right amount of training, you could run faster, but make sure that you aren’t setting that as the bar for this race that you haven’t really trained for.
+It’s okay to admit that on another day at another race with the right amount of training, you could run faster.
+Make sure that you aren’t setting that as the bar for this race that you haven’t really trained for.

 Do Wear Appropriate Shoes and Clothing for the Race